 Vermont Law School offers three dual degree options with the University of Cergy-Pontoise, a prestigious law school ranked third in France by the French Ministry of Education.

 JD/Master I &

 JD/Master II/DJCE in Business Law (taught in French)

 Both the JD/ Master I and JD/ Master II DJCE programs are designed for students with a mastery of the French language who are interested in pursuing a career in international law and policy, whether involving work in the United States or abroad.
 Employers in the international field increasingly are seeking students with knowledge of multiple legal systems, and with a mastery of at least one language in addition to English.
 Graduates of these programs will earn two degrees, providing the dynamic legal foundation needed to represent or to regulate international businesses.
 Ordinarily, VLS students apply for the program during the second semester of their first year of law school.
-For more information, contact Professor Tracy Bach, Director of International and Comparative Law Program.
+For more information, email the International Admissions and Services.

 COURSES TAKEN BY VERMONT LAW STUDENTS